YoussefElGharbaouiDevs/Quote-Generator/README.md

 ## 🚀 About Me
-I'm a full stack developement student.
+I'm a full stack development student.

 # QUOTE_GENERATOR